shivamkapasia0/myPortfolio/README.md

  - Go to sites under Digital Experiences
  - Select you existing template or create new one(Build Your Own Template)
- - Drag myPortfolio to body  section from components
+ - Drag myPortfolio LWC component to body  section from components
  - Now go to theme section and click on Edit CSS and paste below code: